-No. The legislation requires you to reach age 70½ by the date you make the gift.
+No. You must be 70½ by the date you make the gift.

 Yes.
 Direct gifts to a qualified charity can be made only from an IRA.
 Under certain circumstances, however, you may be able to roll assets from a pension, profit sharing, 401(k) or 403(b) plan into an IRA and then make the transfer from the IRA directly to Macomb Community College Foundation.
 To determine if a rollover to an IRA is available for your plan, speak with your plan administrator.

 Yes, absolutely.
-Beginning in the year you turn 72, you can use your gift to satisfy all or part of your RMD.
+Beginning in the year you turn 73, you can use your gift to satisfy all or part of your required minimum distribution.

-No. You can give any amount under this provision, as long as it is no more than $100,000 per year.
+No. You can give any amount under this provision, as long as it is $100,000 or less per year.
 If your IRA is valued at more than $100,000, you can transfer a portion of it to fund a charitable gift.

-No. Under the law, you can give a maximum of $100,000 per year.
+No. Under the law, you can give a maximum of $100,000.
 For example, you can give each organization $50,000 this year or any other combination that totals $100,000 or less.
 Any amount of more than $100,000 in one year must be reported as taxable income.

-If you have a spouse (as defined by the IRS) who is 70½ or older, they can also give any amount up to $100,000 from their IRA.
+If you have a spouse (as defined by the IRS) who is 70½ or older and has an IRA, he or she can also give up to $100,000 from his or her IRA.

-Legal name: Macomb Community College Foundation
+Legal Name: Macomb Community College Foundation

-Legal address: 14500 East Twelve Mile Rd, Warren, MI 48088
+Address: 14500 East Twelve Mile Rd, Warren, MI 48088

-Federal tax ID number: 38-3495303
+Federal Tax ID Number: 38-3495303